Andreachurchwell/aise-w9d1-splitstrategy-churchwell-diaz/README.md

 to decide which strategy we would trust most for this dataset.

-Once RECOMMENDATION.md is complete, this project will be fully ready for submission.
+With RECOMMENDATION.md complete, this project is fully ready for submission.

 ---